-How does tattoo work?
+How does a tattoo work?
 Let’s make it shot-

 How does Tattoo work?

-A tattoo could also be body modifications where ink is applied to the skin where it can stay permanently. that’s nice enough for a definition but how exactly all that works on a macroscopic and microscopic level?
+A tattoo could also be body modification where ink is applied to the skin where it can stay permanently. that’s nice enough for a definition but how exactly does all that work on a macroscopic and microscopic level?
 We’ll try to explain it here.

-Artist also disinfects work area and show the client that tools are disinfected.
-The surface on the skin where the tattoo will go is then shaved and disinfected with antiseptic soap and water for safety.
+The artist also disinfects the work area and shows the client that tools are disinfected.
+The surface of the skin where the tattoo will go is then shaved and disinfected with antiseptic soap and water for safety.
 The artist creates a stencil from the design and uses it to transfer a basic drawing of the chosen design to the skin.
 He uses a needle and thin ink to draw a summary of the look which may help the artist to more precisely draw on the skin.
 Drawing is sometimes done from the bottom up so a stencil wouldn’t be smeared.
 When the outline is completed, the artist cleans the planet with water and soap and draws lines with various needles and thicker ink with special attention to not cause an excessive amount of pain.
-When the artist finishes lines and cleans the skin again it is time to overlap the lines which finish up during a decent hue of colors.
+When the artist finishes lines and cleans the skin again it is time to overlap the lines which finish up with a decent hue of colors.
 When the tattoo is finished it’s cleaned of blood again and covered in bandages.
-Bandages are removed 1 to 2 hours after the procedure and place is washed with cool water and an antiseptic soap that’s not too strong.
-Water is patted dry without rubbing and place covered with antibacterial ointment thus it became immune to bacterial infection.
-Healing will last from 1 to a few weeks (depending on the health of the customer) and place where the tattoo is should be concealed from the sun therein time.
+Bandages are removed 1 to 2 hours after the procedure and the place is washed with cool water and an antiseptic soap that’s not too strong.
+Water is patted dry without rubbing and placed covered with antibacterial ointment thus it becomes immune to bacterial infection.
+Healing will last from 1 to a few weeks (depending on the health of the customer) and the place where the tattoo should be concealed from the sun therein time.

 When the inked needle enters the skin it deposits the ink within the dermis(second layer of the skin).
-Their pigment activates the system of the body which sends macrophages that successively eat the pigments of the ink. variety of the macrophage cells remove the pigment while others stay within the dermis along with the color.
+Their pigment activates the system of the body which sends macrophages that successively eat the pigments of the ink. variety of macrophage cells remove the pigment while others stay within the dermis along with the color.
 Other stays in dermal cells called fibroblasts that make the dermis in conjunction with nerves, blood vessels, and collagen fibers.
-These fibroblasts don’t fall off the skin when the epidermis (outer layer of the skin) regenerates but stay within the skin until they die than are absorbed (along with color inside them) by another, existing fibroblasts which causes the tat permanent.
+These fibroblasts don’t fall off the skin when the epidermis (outer layer of the skin) regenerates but stay within the skin until they die then are absorbed (along with color inside them) by other, existing fibroblasts which causes them to become permanent.